 Accurate spelling is a life skill and forms part of the cultural capital we wish to help our children acquire.
 As a result, spelling is actively taught across the school and, alongside handwriting and punctuation, is regarded as a key transcriptional skill.

 We are committed to giving children the tools they need to succeed in spelling.
-Once their phonemic knowledge is secure, we use Year 2- 6 Spelling Programme developed by the North Somerset Learning Exchange to teach spelling.
+Once their phonemic knowledge is secure, we use the Year 2- 6 Spelling Programme developed by Extend Learning to teach spelling.

 This progressive programme is designed to deliver a systematic, explicit and interactive approach to spelling, which encourages children to develop an understanding of how the English spelling system works through investigation and application.
-Children become familiar with Milton's eight 'BIG Spelling Rules' which they can use whenever they approach an unfamiliar word.
+Children become familiar with Milton's nine 'BIG Spelling Rules' which they can use whenever they approach an unfamiliar word.
 A copy of the progression can be viewed below.

 From Year 2 to onwards, we teach children the morphology of words (how words are structured and related to one other by a combination of form, grammar and meaning).
 Children are supported in their understanding of basic morphological principles which they can apply to the spellings of over half a million words.
 This has been shown to be far more effective than learning spelling lists, which are then quickly forgotten.

 Where words are irregular, and do not follow the rules, we use etymology (the stories behind the spelling of certain words) and graphic strategies to help children to learn these spellings.

 Daily spelling sessions include an opportunity to revisit previous learning, acquire new learning about spelling rule and finally to practice and apply this learning.

 As part of the National Curriculum, children are expected to learn compulsory lists of spellings.
 These words are ones which are used a lot or may be especially tricky to spell.
 It is expected that all children will be able to spell these words by the time they leave primary school.